hyperledger/fabric-rfcs/text/006-bft-based-ordering-service.md

 While a malicious orderer cannot forge a block, it can deprive a peer from blocks.
 Hence, receiving the stream of blocks from a single orderer exposes the peer to what is called a censorship attack, or a block withholding attack.

 A [previous RFC](https://github.com/hyperledger/fabric-rfcs/pull/48) explains at length how this censorship attack is mitigated.
-In brief, if an orderer suspects it is being censored, it reaches to other orderers and pulls block headers and their corresponding signatures.
+In brief, if an orderer or a peer suspects it is being censored, it reaches to other orderers and pulls block headers and their corresponding signatures.
-Optionally, once in a while, an orderer may also change the orderer from which it pulls blocks.
+Optionally, once in a while, an orderer or a peer may also change the orderer from which it pulls blocks.
-This approach is different than the approach taken in the SmartBFT Fabric fork, where the orderer constantly pulls headers and signatures from several orderers.
+This approach is different than the approach taken in the SmartBFT Fabric fork, where the peer constantly pulls headers and signatures from several orderers.
 The deviation is in order to be computationally efficient, as in overwhelming cases, the orderers will not withhold blocks.

-## Changes to client SDK
+## Changes to client SDK and Gateway service
 Since orderers can be malicious and thus either drop transactions or never include them in a block when assembling proposals, any client that interacts with the BFT ordering service needs to submit the transaction to all orderers. such a change is considered to be trivial and minimal and it is argued that it should be made in every SDK with ease.